-- 1. Choose one of the following activities before starting the postcard activity to remind children about their rights: - Draw it Right (activity 45) - I Have the Right To (activity 28) - Human Rights Twister (activity 16) - 2.
+- 1. Choose one of the following Play it Fair! activities before starting the postcard activity to remind children about their rights (available in the following pages): - Human Rights Twister - I Have the Right To - Draw it Right - 2.
 After the group discussion, hand out the postcards and ask the children to read what is written on the postcard. - 3.
 Tell the group that they can always write to any member of the Canadian Parliament to share their ideas, and there is no cost to mail their letter!
 Remind the children that all children have the right to express themselves and be heard.
-Adults should take children's ideas into consideration when making decisions that affect them. - 4.
-Provide children with markers or crayons and ask them to draw or write what children's rights mean to them. - 5.
+Adults should take children's ideas into consideration when making decisions that affect them. - Provide children with markers or crayons and ask them to draw or write what children's rights mean to them. - 5.
 The postcards are pre-addressed to the Prime Minster of Canada-postage is free!
 Children may choose to replace the name of the Prime Minister of Canada on the postcard with the name of their local Member of Parliament in order to share their ideas with other national decision makers.